 Before using this medication, tell your doctor or pharmacist if you are allergic to antipyrine, benzocaine, or other ingredients in this product (such as glycerin, zinc acetate); or to other ester-type anesthetics (such as procaine, tetracaine); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: ear injuries/surgery, certain blood disorders (G6PD deficiency, pyruvate kinase deficiency, hemoglobin-M disease, NADH-methemoglobin reductase deficiency), breathing problems (such as asthma, bronchitis, emphysema, smoking history).
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: ear injuries/surgery (such as hole in the eardrum), certain blood disorders (G6PD deficiency, pyruvate kinase deficiency, hemoglobin-M disease, NADH-methemoglobin reductase deficiency), breathing problems (such as asthma, bronchitis, emphysema, smoking history).

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.